stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/street-photography.md

       value: images/8.jpg
       relativeUrl: true
 layout: post
+excerpt: >-
+  Ok, so I have my project idea, what do I do next?
+Think about how you are going to judge it first.
 ---
 Ok, so I have my project idea, what do I do next?
 Think about how you are going to judge it first.